Rigidity of the saddle connection complex: Half-translation surfaces and saddle connections

 In \cref{sec:orient}, we will consider \emph{oriented triangles}; an oriented triangle is specified by a triple of sides $\TV = [a,b,c]$, considered up to cyclic permutation, where $a,b,c\in\A(S,q)$.
 Any non-cyclic permutation of the sides determines the same triangle with the opposite orientation.
 We say that two oriented triangles are \emph{consistently oriented} if they give the same orientation on $S$.

-A maximal simplex of $\A(S,q)$ corresponds to a triangulation of $(S,q)$ by saddle connections.
+\begin{lem}[Maximal simplices in $\A(S,q)$] A maximal simplex of $\A(S,q)$ corresponds to a triangulation of $(S,q)$ by saddle connections. \end{lem}

+\begin{proof} Let $\sigma$ be a maximal simplex in $\A(S,q)$.
+Cutting $(S,q)$ along $\sigma$ gives rise to a disjoint union of Euclidean cone surfaces with piecewise geodesic boundary.
+It is a standard result that any such surface can be triangulated by Euclidean polygons (with corners at singularities).
+If some component $R$ is triangulated by at least two triangles, then it must contain a saddle connection that is not contained in $\partial R$.
+But this saddle connection would be disjoint from $\sigma$, contradicting the maximality assumption.
+Therefore, $\sigma$ cuts $(S,q)$ into a finite collection of Euclidean triangles. \end{proof}

 We call such a triangulation a \emph{saddle triangulation} of $(S,q)$.
 Whenever we speak of a triangulation of a half-translation surface, we shall implicitly mean a saddle triangulation.
 Given a simplex $\sigma\in\A(S,q)$, we may also consider triangulations of $(S - \sigma,q)$; these are the maximal simplices of $\A(S- \sigma,q)$.

 A flip of a saddle triangulation is defined in the same way as for the (topological) flip graph.
-Given a triangulation $\T$ of $(S,q)$, a saddle connection $a \in \T$ is flippable in $\T$ if and only if the unique non-triangular region of $\T \setminus \{a\}$ is a strictly convex quadrilateral; in this case the quadrilateral has two good diagonals, and so the flip is performed by replacing $a$ with the other diagonal.
+Given a triangulation $\T$ of $(S,q)$, a saddle connection $a \in \T$ is flippable in $\T$ if and only if the unique non-triangular region of $\T \setminus \{a\}$ is a strictly convex quadrilateral; in this case the quadrilateral has two straight diagonals, and so the flip is performed by replacing $a$ with the other diagonal.
 Note that $\T$ cannot have any folded triangles, since the three sides of a Euclidean triangle have distinct slopes.
 However, folded $n$--gons with $n\geq 4$ such as folded quadrilaterals can appear.
 These will be relevant in \cref{codim2}.

 \begin{definition}[Saddle flip graph] The \emph{saddle flip graph} $\F(S,q)$ is the graph with the set of all saddle triangulations on $(S,q)$ as its vertex set, where two triangulations are joined by an edge if and only if they differ in precisely one flip. \end{definition}